Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07.md

 of the lever effect.
 A weapon's damage stat is expressed in terms of the wielder's Thrust (thr) and Swing (sw) values, combined with a damage type.

-For example, a sword might do sw+1 cut ot thr+1 imp damage, and when wielded by a ST 13 character (sw 2d-1 / thr 1d+1) that would become 2d cut or 1d+2 imp.
+For example, a sword might do sw+1 cutting ot thr+1 impaling damage, and when wielded by a ST 13 character (sw 2d-1 / thr 1d+1) that would become 2d cut or 1d+2 imp.
 We'll learn more about damage types when we talk about combat.

-Weapons also have a ST rating which tells you how strong somoeone must be to use the weapon.
+Weapons also have a ST rating which tells you how strong someone must be to use the weapon.
 This will only be a problem for human delvers when it comes to the heaviest of weapons, but halflings likely have to be more watchful here.